ENIGMA: Evolutionary Non-Isometric Geometry Matching: Genetic Non Isometric Maps

-With probability $\rho = 0.1$.
 Randomly select $n_{\text{sh}}$ \emph{centers} landmarks from $\landSetAss_1(\Pi(c))$.
 Replace each one of the corresponding genes with an empty gene, such that $n_{\text{sh}}$ new chromosomes are obtained.
 Each of these has a single new empty gene.
-The result is the fittest chromosome among them (including the original before shrinking).
-We take $n_{\text{sh}} = 6$.
+The result is the fittest chromosome among them (including the original).